drenkmann/departures/docs/PRIVACY-POLICY.md

 #### Usage Data

 By default, the Google Play store collects **some** data about the way you interact with any app.
 This mostly includes crash analytics to allow the developer (me) to fix problems that may be present in the app.
 I do **not** collect any data that may be linked to your person in any way.
 Furthermore, I personally don’t collect any data **at all**.
 Any data collection present is, to the best of my knowledge, done automatically by the Google Play store.

+Should you wish to avoid the collection of such data, you can install the app through means other than the Google Play Store, as described in the [README](/README.md)

 ## Privacy Policy in einfachen Worten (Deutsch)